Uniformly S-projective relative to a module and its dual: Introduction

-In Section 2, we first introduce the notion of $u$-$S$-projective relative to a module.
-Dually, we introduce $u$-$S$-injective relative to a module, then we investigate some properties of these notions.
-For example, we show in Theorem \ref{thm2}, that an $R$-module $P$ is $u$-$S$-projective relative to a module $M$ if and only if for any submodule $K$ of $M$, $(\eta_K)_{*}$ is $u$-$S$-epimorphism, where $\eta_K:M\to \frac{M}{K}$ is the natural map.
+In Section 2, we first introduce the notions of $u$-$S$-projective relative to a module and $u$-$S$-injective relative to a module, and then we investigate some properties of these notions.
+For example, in Theorems \ref{thm1} and \ref{thm2}, we show that an $R$-module $U$ is $u$-$S$-projective ($u$-$S$-injective) relative to a module $M$ if and only if for any submodule $K$ of $M$, $\text{Hom}_R(U,\eta_K)$ ($\text{Hom}_R(i_K,U)$) is a $u$-$S$-epimorphism, where $\eta_K:M\to \frac{M}{K}$ is the natural map and $i_K:K\to M$ is the inclusion map.
 We prove in Theorems \ref{thm6} and \ref{thrm} that an $R$-module $M$ is $u$-$S$-semisimple if and only if every $R$-module is $u$-$S$-injective relative to $M$ if and only if every $R$-module is $u$-$S$-projective relative to $M$ if and only if for every injective $R$-module $U$ and $f\in \text{End}_{R}(U)$, $\text{Ker}(f)$ is $u$-$S$-injective relative to $M$ if and only if for every projective $R$-module $U$ and $f\in \text{End}_{R}(U)$, $\text{Coker}(f)$ is $u$-$S$-projective relative to $M$.
+In Proposition \ref{localr}, we give a new characterization of projective (injective) relative to a module.

-In Section 3, we introduce $u$-$S$-quasi-projective and $u$-$S$-quasi-injective modules, then we discuss some properties of these notions.
-Every $u$-$S$-projective ($u$-$S$-injective) is $u$-$S$-quasi-projective ($u$-$S$-quasi-injective).
-However, the converse is not true (see Examples \ref{ex1} and \ref{ex2}).
-We give in Proposition \ref{local}, a local characterization of quasi-projective (quasi-injective) modules.
-Finally, we give in Theorem \ref{thm7}, a characterization of $u$-$S$-semisimple rings in terms of $u$-$S$-quasi-injective and $u$-$S$-quasi-projective modules.
+In Section 3, we introduce $u$-$S$-quasi-projective and $u$-$S$-quasi-injective modules, and then we discuss some properties of these notions.
+By Remark \ref{rem2} (1), we have the following implications: and

+The above implications are irreversible in general (see Examples \ref{ex1} and \ref{ex2}).
+In Proposition \ref{local}, we give a local characterization of quasi-projective (quasi-injective) modules.
+Finally, in Theorem \ref{thm7}, we give a characterization of $u$-$S$-semisimple rings in terms of $u$-$S$-quasi-injective and $u$-$S$-quasi-projective modules.